mehulagg/gitlab/doc/user/project/integrations/bamboo.md

    dropdown.
 1. Select the **Triggers** tab.
 1. Click **Add trigger**.
-1. Enter a description such as **GitLab trigger**
+1. Enter a description such as **GitLab trigger**.
-1. Choose **Repository triggers the build when changes are committed**
+1. Choose **Repository triggers the build when changes are committed**.
-1. Check one or more repositories checkboxes
+1. Select the checkbox for one or more repositories.
 1. Enter the GitLab IP address in the **Trigger IP addresses** box.
 This is a list of IP addresses that are allowed to trigger Bamboo builds.
 1. Save the trigger.